debhem/OptFor-EU_WP1/README.md

 #### download_[EFMI_climate_variable]_CERRA.R
 ## Description:
 #### This script automates the retrieval of CERRA reanalysis data  for the "EFMI" climate variables.
-#### The data is requested in 3-hour intervals for years ranging from 1984 to 2021, excluding years for which the data has already been downloaded.
+#### The data is requested in 3-hour intervals from 1984 to 2021, excluding years for which the data has already been downloaded.
 #### It:
 #### 1. Sets the CDS API key for user authentication.
 #### 2. Scans the directory containing already downloaded  data to identify years for which data is missing.